siri3291/Student-performance-/README.md

 # Student-performance-
-"A data analysis project exploring student performance using Python, pandas, and visualization libraries."
-Let me know if you want to include tools used (like seaborn, matplotlib) or techniques (like correlation, outlier handling).
+"A data analysis project on student performance using Python, pandas, seaborn, and matplotlib with techniques like correlation analysis, outlier handling, and visualization."